 Understanding Bias in Artificially Intelligent Algorithms

 Is discrimination inevitable when it comes to AI?
+And what is the importance of diversity?

 It is clear that artificial Intelligence is going to change almost every industry in business, government and society - but we have to understand its limits.
 An artificial intelligence application is only as great as the individual that programmed it - it's as straightforward as that.